Research-Backed Approaches to Preventing Bullying

 Unlike high-level violence -- encounters involving weapons or grotesque physical abuse -- bullying is characterized by intimidation, teasing, stealing, physical attacks, and inflicted trauma.
-Up to half of all children report being bullied in school within the previous month.

 The Bullied Brain

 Bullying victims experience an electrochemical cyclone of abnormal brain responses.
 Stress-activated cortisol bombards the memory center, killing nerve cells in the hippocampus, and attacks the immune system, which often causes depression and anxiety.